-- To recruit students from varied educational backgrounds who wish to study a breadth of natural and social science subjects in an integrated way within a holistic frame. - 2 To produce graduates with: - i) an ability to apply understanding of a range of natural and social sciences pertinent to the study, understanding and management of environmental systems; - ii) an ability to carry out scientific research investigations and an ability to handle information flexibly from a variety of disciplines in an integrated manner; - iii) the necessary key skills and knowledge to gain employment as an environmental scientist or in other fields requiring good investigative and problem-solving skills. - To provide a flexible programme of study which meets the FHEQ at Honours level and which takes appropriate account of the Quality Assurance Agency Benchmark Statement for 'Earth Sciences, Environmental Sciences and Environmental Studies'.
+- To recruit students from varied educational backgrounds who wish to study a breadth of natural and social science subjects in an integrated way within a holistic frame to an advanced level. - 2 To produce graduates with: - an ability to apply an advanced understanding of a range of natural and social sciences pertinent to the study, understanding and management of environmental systems; - ii) an ability to carry out scientific research investigations and an ability to handle information flexibly from a variety of disciplines in an integrated manner; - iii) the necessary key skills and knowledge to gain employment as an environmental scientist or in other fields requiring good investigative and problem-solving skills. - iv) an ability to act autonomously to advance their own skills and knowledge to a high - To provide a programme of study which provides appropriate knowledge and technical skills base to address the needs of employers and to enable graduates to develop the interdisciplinary background needed for effective careers in research, management and development in the environmental sector. - Provide in the later stages specialisation in the specified area of environmental science to enhance professional capability in the chosen field as demonstrated by a major final year individual project. - Agricultural and Environmental Science advanced interdisciplinary and holistic understanding of the scientific principles and technical skills required to analyse farming systems and the rural environment in relation to soils, ecology and environmental systems and to assess their sustainability in the context of social acceptability and environmental change.